Frank Pooler: Collaboration with The Carpenters

 "'Merry Christmas Darling' I think, is a little extra special to both of us, because Richard wrote it, and the lyrics were written by the choral director at Long Beach State choir, where we went to school, Frank Pooler.
 Frank was very helpful in our college days, when we were trying to get a contract and constantly missing classes and everything.
 He was the only one down there who actually understood what we were after, and he stood behind us all the way.
 We just did a benefit at Long Beach State, for a scholarship fund, and we did it with the choir and the whole thing, and we did "Christmas Darling" and he just "glows" every time we do it…..
 I think it's my favorite, because it's really close to me."

 Personal life

 Frank Pooler was born and raised in Onalaska, Wisconsin.
 He attended St. Olaf College in Northfield, Minnesota, and earned a bachelor's degree there.
 While there he acquired a love for choral music while singing under Olaf Christiansen, son of the noted choral director, F. Melius Christiansen.

+In 1949, he married, and occasionally collaborated with, the composer Ida Marie Weinhardt, known professionally as Marie Pooler.
+They had two daughters before divorcing in 1968.

 Pooler died January 19, 2013, from lung cancer at his home in Los Alamitos, California.